reclaimprotocol/attestor-core/docs/claim-creation.md

 	- Derive a new set of symmetric keys `K2 = H(M')` from `M'`.
 	- The client & server now use `K2` to encrypt/decrypt messages.
 5. Note: one can publish `K1` to the witness, and so it can decrypt the messages using `K1`.
 However, the witness cannot decrypt messages encrypted with `K2` as it does not have access to `M'`.

+### Transcript Matching

+The witness must match the transcript the user is claiming to have sent & received over the tunnel with the actual transcript it has stored.

+Now, there can be race conditions between the user & witness.
+The user may have sent a particular message before the witness had the chance to send back a message it received earlier.

+To handle such cases, we concatenate all the messages the client claims to have sent, and all the messages the witness saw the client send.
+We then compare these two strings.
+We also do the same for the messages received.

+This is done in the [assertTranscriptsMatch](/src/server/utils/assert-valid-claim-request.ts?ref_type=head#L124)

+### Application Data Extraction

+Extracting application data from the transcript can get a bit tricky, since some messages are encrypted, some are partially visible & others are fully visible.
+We use a simple algorithm to handle this:
+- All redacted messages are assumed to be application data, as it's not possible to verify the contents of the message.
+So we assume the worst.
+- The last byte of TLS 1.3 messages tells us the content type of the message.
+If it's `0x17`, it's application data.
+- The record header of all TLS1.2 application data messages is `0x17`, thus making it easy to identify application data.

+The implementation can be found [here](/src/utils/generics.ts?ref_type=head#L248).